 King cakes are a traditional Mardi Gras dessert, and according to legend the royal colors of purple, green and gold on the cake honor the three kings who visited the Christ child on Epiphany.
-But King Cakes can be made year-round for many festive occasions, such as Christmas, Thanksgiving, weddings, birthdays, etc, just choose the colors of icing and sugars to match the occasion.
+The season for king cakes is from January 5 to Shrove Tuesday, aka Mardi Gras, before the Lenten season begins.
+But king cakes can be made year-round for many festive occasions, such as Christmas, Thanksgiving, weddings, birthdays, etc, just choose the colors of icing and sugars to match the occasion.
+It is a rolled cake from an enriched brioche dough made with milk, butter, and egg.
 There are many possibilities for fillings.
 You can crumble your favorite candy bars or mix your own concoction with various ingredients such as cream cheese, fruits, cinnamon, chocolate chips, pecans, Nutella.

 I must confess that the first time I tackled this I was a little intimidated by the job of making a king cake for my husband, who had tasted some truly good, traditional king cakes.
 After doing a lot of reading, I found several recipes that seemed pretty authentic and I managed to cobble them together to come up with a version that we like.
 This recipe makes one small cake approximately 10-inches in diameter, which gives about 12 slices.
 I included instructions for both the cream cheese and fruit filling, which is my husband’s favorite, and the traditional pecan raisin filling.